The use of temporary works on a construction project greatly increases the WHS risks involved, where failures are often significant events.

-Participants require some degree of site-based or oversight experience, no engineering design experience is necessary.
+Participants require some degree of site-based or oversight experience, no previous engineering design or temporary works experience is necessary.

 Barnabas Ilko MIEAust CPEng NER RPEQ CMEngNZ CPEng(NZ) is a Chartered Professional Engineer (AU and NZ) with post-graduation work experience gained in consulting, construction, heavy engineering, resources industry and ship building.
 During this time, he worked on tender phase support, through to development of detailed temporary works designs, construction staging and interpreting specifications and drawings on site with construction personnel.